spockwangs/spockwangs.github.com/_posts/2012-02-03-computer-quotes.md

 the whole.
 -- Bob Barton

-Science is not there to tell us about theUniverse, but to tell us how to talk about the Universe.
+Science is not there to tell us about the universe, but to tell us how to talk about the universe.
 -- Niels Bohr

+All magic comes with a price.
+-- Rumplestiltskin, from _Once Upon A Time_

+I did it because it was easy.
+It was a mistake.
+There were other paths.
+Harder paths, and I wish I had taken them. ...
+Let's take the hard path.
+-- Snow White, from _Once Upon A Time_